shinywhitebox/planner-docs/src/manual/concepts/global_vs_plans.md

 tags:
     - docs-concepts
 ---
-{%section "Global Data / Plan Data" %}
+{%section "Shared Data / Per-Plan Data" %}

 Information is split into two parts in {{app.name}}.

-1. Global (people / roles)
+1. Shared (people / roles)
 1. Per plan

 The split exists so that if people are in multiple plans, you don't have to duplicate their details across those plans.
-If I put myself into a band and also onto a management team; my details are *global*, they are shared between every plan.
+If I put myself into a band and also onto a management team; my details are *shared* or *global*, they are shared between every plan.
 {%endsection%}

-{%section "Global Data" %}
+{%section "Shared Data" %}

-The following things are global:
+The following things are shared:

 #### People
 As you'd imagine, each person defines someone that can be placed into a plan.
 Each *person* has the following fields: